 African Space Agency

-Space for Early Warning in Africa project launch
+Launch of the Space for Early Warnings in Africa

 The Space for Early Warning in Africa (SEWA) project will contribute towards early warning systems related to hazardous weather or climate events